hypernumbers/hypernumbers-manual/contents/hypernumbers-overview/hypernumbers-spreadsheet.rst

 You can use the language selector in the top right section of the spreadsheet page to toggle function names and menu labels to your chosen language.

-Note: Non English language support is currently disabled.
+..
+Note:: Non English language support is currently disabled.

 Browser Support